 MGYW’s Annual Banquet: It’s all about Women Empowerment

-MGYW (Pakistani American Forum - Merit Grants for Young Women) has come a long way since 2000 when it was conceived and later became an integral part of Pakistani American Forum.
-The vision of MGYW is to empower impoverished but meritorious young Pakistani women through education.
-MGYW is successfully providing educational opportunities to young women belonging to families, mostly making $2 per day, and residing in urban slums or remote rural areas.
-The male and female literacy gap is 18% to over 30% in different regions of Pakistan and MGYW is striving to fill this gap.
+The Merit Grants for Young Women (MGYW) Project has come a long way since 2000 when it was conceived and later became an integral part of Pakistani American Forum.
+The vision of MGYW is to empower impoverished but accomplished young Pakistani women through education.
+The MGYW’s decade-long achievements include providing sustained monetary support to educate thousands of impoverished girls from Karachi to Peshawar, and to maximize local leverage by partnering with reputable NGOs which are providing quality education to girls living in abject poverty in the urban and remote rural areas of Pakistan.

-MGYW’s 1012 annual fundraising banquet was held at the Knott’s Berry Farm Resort Hotel in Southern California.
-The program was emceed by Raeesa Tarr and Yumnah Syed who are two promising young emerging leaders with their active involvement with the Zanbeel Art, 8Fourteen and Islamic Relief USA.
+MGYW’s annual fundraising banquet was recently held at Knott’s Berry Farm Resort Hotel in Southern California.
+The program was emceed by Raeesa Tarr and Yumnah Syed who are two emerging young leaders with their involvement with Zanbeel Art and 8Fourteen organizations, respectively.

 The program commenced with introductions by Iram Iqbal of MGYW Board, Emcees, and Qur’anic recitation by young Sadia and Sami Khan.
 Dr. Farhana Mohamed’s presentation highlighted MGYW’s mission and recent accomplishments followed by a video vividly describing MGYW’s development projects, interviews with MGYW scholars and their families, and one of the MGYW partners.